PaulinaCzarnota/Web-Development-2-CA-Project-2022-23/README.md

-This repository contains my final Continuous Assessment project for the Web Development 2 module, completed in the second year of my Computer Science degree at **TU Dublin**.
+This repository contains my final Continuous Assessment project for the Web Development 2 module, completed in the second year of my Computer Science degree at TU Dublin.

 ## Project Overview